Comparisons

 Lovable and Bolt are AI-powered tools that generate web applications from prompts.
 They're impressive for prototyping.
 But they solve a fundamentally different problem than Stacknaut.

-If you're comparing Stacknaut vs Bolt specifically, the decision is usually about the stage of the product.
+If you're comparing Stacknaut vs Bolt, the decision is usually about the stage of the product.
 Bolt is useful when you want to prompt your way to a fast prototype.
-Stacknaut is useful when you already know you're building a SaaS and need owned code, a backend, billing, deployment, and infrastructure from day one.
+Stacknaut is useful when you already know you're building a SaaS and need owned code, a backend, billing, deployment, logs, and infrastructure from day one.

 Lovable and Bolt let you describe an app in natural language, and they generate a working application — including Supabase backend integration, auth, and even Stripe billing in Bolt's case.
 Great for validating an idea, building a demo, or creating simple tools.